octagonn/titanconnect/SUPABASE_SETUP.md

-create or replace function public.validate_email_domain() returns trigger as $$ begin if new.email not like '%@csu.fullerton.edu' then
+create or replace function public.validate_email_domain() returns trigger as $$ begin if new.email not like '%@csu.fullerton.edu'
+     and new.email not like '%@fullerton.edu' then
-    raise exception 'Only @csu.fullerton.edu email addresses are allowed';
+    raise exception 'Only @csu.fullerton.edu or @fullerton.edu email addresses are allowed';
   end if;
   return new;
 end;